Year 5 & 6 - Acacia, Maple and Oak classes

 As you know safeguarding your children is paramount at BGPS and it is essential for all that this continues at the end of the school day.
 We ask for your support to help ensure that we are sending your children off the school site in the manner that you expect us to.

-- If you have a child in Year 6 who you are happy to walk home from school on their own, please inform us in writing so we are aware of this.
-This is only for Year 6 children at this stage of the academic year.
-Please note that BGPS expects children to continue our high expectations of behaviour whilst journeying to and from school.
+- If you have a child in Year 5 or 6 who you are happy to walk home from school on their own, please inform us in writing so we are aware of this.

-Finally, if you have anything that you would like to raise with us then please do so, we are always happy to discuss any issues with you in order for them to be resolved as quickly as possible.
+Finally, if you have any concerns that you would like to raise with us then please do so, we are always happy to discuss any issues with you and deal with these as soon as possible.

-Mrs Martin, Mrs Lewis, Mrs Quantick, Mrs Rees-Porter and Miss Wilson
+Mrs Quantick, Mrs Glasswell, Mrs Woodward and Mrs Wilson